rrooggiieerr/esphome-axaremote/PCB/README.md

 ### Connecting the Light-Dependent Resistor (LDR)

 Optionally you can solder the provided LDR on solderpads __R9/Brightness__ of the PCB.
-The LDR does not have a polarity, orientation does mot matter.
-You can drill a 5 mm hole in the casing of the AXA Remote and let the LDR peek trough.
+The LDR does not have a polarity, orientation does not matter.
+You can drill a 5 mm hole in the casing of the AXA Remote and let the LDR peek through.

 The light sensor is disabled in Home Assistant.
 Click the disabled entity and enable the sensor if you want to use the sensor.